martinmaeland/Robot_Simulator/README.md

 Currently using python 3.8.

 ## Roadmap
-- Take DH-table input, calculate all t_n matrices and T matrix.
+- Take DH-table input, calculate all t_n matrices and t-matrix.
 [DONE]
 - Plot all joints and links based on inital values.
 [DONE]
 - Calculate inverse-kinematics.
 - Input point-cloud and calculate robot trajectory.
 - Animate robot.
+[SEMI-DONE]

 ## Status
 Able to plot robot from DH-table, with given initial values.
 ![robot_01](https://github.com/martinmaeland/Robot_Simulator/blob/master/media/robot_01.png)

-Animation of robot where q1 goes from 0 to 2pi.
+Animation of robot where q1 goes from 0 to 2pi and q2 goes from 2pi to 0.
 (This is only for testing, does not work properly).
 ![robot_01](https://github.com/martinmaeland/Robot_Simulator/blob/master/media/robot_01.gif)

 ## TODO
-- Improve sleekness of creating a robot instance
+- Clean up code, aka make it simpler to create robot instance.
-- Create inverse-kinematics function
+- Calculate inverse-kinematics from t-matrix.

 ## Creating a robot example